sankarvinayak/Exam-Interview-experiences/IITB/Cminds interview.md

 -
 We can start with a larger value and once the error stop to go down decrease it.

+Can we use different learning rate while training
+-
+Yes sir

 What is SGD
 -
 In GD we make a step after considering all inputs but in SGD we update after one input and in case of mini batch we update after some number of inputs